eliLitwack/html5smeq/README.md

 # html5smeq
 Subjective Mental Effort Questionnaire (SMEQ) slider that works on HTML 5 mobile browsers.

-The SMEQ is a usability scale that was first proposed in the Netherlands by Ziklstra et al (1985), and which has seen extensive use and validation since then.
+The SMEQ is a usability scale that was first proposed in the Netherlands by Zijlstra et al (1985), and which has seen extensive use and validation since then.
 A more recent comparison with other usability metrics was carried out by Sauro and Dumas (2009).

 This version is a modern reimplementation of earlier Flash code shown at https://measuringu.com/interval-ordinal/.
 It is designed to work both with a mouse and with touchscreens.